contagon/handbook/handbook/11-young-women.md

 Some service and activities should include both young men and young women, especially for older youth.

 Youth can benefit from socializing in larger groups.
 The youth in two or more wards may occasionally meet together for service and activities.
-Stakes or districts may occasionally plan service and activities for youth.
+Stakes or districts may occasionally plan service and activities for youth (see [20.3.2](20-activities.md#2032-stake-activities)).

 Adult leaders help ensure that activities are safe (see [safety.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health); see also [20.7](20-activities.md#207-safety-policies-and-guidelines-for-activities) in this handbook).
 At least two responsible adult leaders should be present at all activities (see [11.6.1](11-young-women.md#1161-safeguarding-youth)).

-For more information, see [YoungWomen.ChurchofJesusChrist.org](https://youngwomen.churchofjesuschrist.org/). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) See also [JustServe.org](https://www.justserve.org/) where it is available.
+For more information, see [YoungWomen.ChurchofJesusChrist.org](https://youngwomen.churchofjesuschrist.org/).
+See also [JustServe.org](https://www.justserve.org/) where it is available.
 These resources provide service and activity ideas.

 _Annual Activities._ In addition to regular youth activities, young women may also participate in the following each year:

 * A meeting for youth and their parents near the beginning of the year.
 It can be held for young men and young women separately or together.
 It can also be held at the ward or stake level.
 It is planned and led by the assistants to the bishop in the priests quorum and the presidency of the oldest Young Women class.
 Young women turning 12 during the year may receive their emblems of belonging during this meeting (see [11.6.3](11-young-women.md#1163-children-and-youth-emblems)).
 For more information, see [ChildrenandYouth.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/bc/content/shared/english/pdf/children-and-youth/17313_000_notice.pdf).
-* A Young Women camp (see  [Young Women Camp Guide](https://www.churchofjesuschrist.org/study/manual/young-women-camp-guide?lang=eng) ).
+* A Young Women camp (see [Young Women Camp Guide](https://www.churchofjesuschrist.org/study/manual/young-women-camp-guide?lang=eng)).
 Young women may participate in additional overnight camps, events, and activities throughout the year, where feasible.
-* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) A ward or stake youth conference or a For the Strength of Youth (FSY) conference (see [FSY.ChurchofJesusChrist.org](https://fsy.churchofjesuschrist.org/)).
+* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) A ward or stake youth conference or a For the Strength of Youth (FSY) conference.
+For information about FSY conferences, see [FSY.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/youth/childrenandyouth/fsy).
+For information about ward and stake FSY callings and responsibilities, see [FSYLeader.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/youth/childrenandyouth/fsy/about/leaders) (for the U.S. and Canada) or the [FSY Planning Guide](https://www.churchofjesuschrist.org/youth/fsy/bc/fsy/2020/PD60003410_000%20FSY%20Planning%20Guide.pdf) (for all other areas).
 * At least one activity emphasizing the standards in [For the Strength of Youth](https://www.churchofjesuschrist.org/study/manual/for-the-strength-of-youth?lang=eng).
 This event could include both young men and young women.
 Parents may also be invited.

 _Age Requirements._ With their parents’ approval, young women may attend overnight Young Women camps beginning in January of the year they turn 12.
 They may attend dances, youth conferences, and FSY conferences beginning in January of the year they turn 14.
 However, they should be at least 16 before dating (see For the Strength of Youth [2011], [4](https://www.churchofjesuschrist.org/study/manual/for-the-strength-of-youth/dating?lang=eng¶=4#p4)).